 Sources of Income

-Universities depend upon public funds for a large part of their annual income.
-The largest single component of their general income is derived from the recurrent grant distributed by the Higher Education Funding Council for England (HEFCE).
-Other major sources of income include:
+Universities depend upon public funds for some of their annual income.
+The largest single component of their general income is derived from tuition and fee income associated with our student body.

 - research grants and contract income

 - income from consultancy and other professional services

 - residences and catering

 - donations and endowments given by individuals or corporate bodies

 The registration of the University by the OfS requires the University to meet a number of conditions.
 These include the following;

 - Access and participation for students from all backgrounds